Spellhold-Studios/AC-Miscellaneous-Tweaks/README.md

 Rasaad was wearing red, which looked spiffy but was probably changed to make it easier to see when he's injured.

-Dorn was given an unexplicable bluish tint right before release, which always baffled me because it looked so much better without.
+Dorn was given an inexplicable bluish tint right before release, which always baffled me because it looked so much better without.

 Neera was given a pink tint, which made her portrait less ... loud.
 But the loud version fits BG1 portraits (and her personality) better in my opinion.